john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

 Simply put, **object oriented programming** is a programming paradigm that centers around objects rather than functions.
-The word "paradigm" is important here because object oriented programming is not a language or tool, but
+It is important to remember that object oriented programming is not a language or tool but a

 </dd>
 </dl>